MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 Defender for Cloud Apps identifies apps by using data from the cloud app catalog.
 If you customized apps with plug-ins, you must add any associated custom domains to the relevant app in the catalog.
 For more information, see [Find your cloud app and calculate risk scores](risk-score.md).

 > [!NOTE]
 > You can't use installed apps that have *noninteractive* sign-in flows, such as the Authenticator app and other built-in apps, with access controls.
-Our recommendation in that case is to craft an access policy in the Microsoft Entra ID portal in addition to Microsoft Defender for Cloud Apps access policies.
+Our recommendation in that case is to craft an access policy in the Microsoft Entra admin center in addition to Microsoft Defender for Cloud Apps access policies.

 ## Scope of support for session control